Avids/RFI/README.md

 - Company profiles with company name, address, phone, and uploadable logo.
 - Project setup page for project number, name, address, city, stage, and user assignments.
 - RFI creation and editing with revision, status, routing, due dates, impacts, drawing/reference fields, and copy lists.
-- Threaded activity log for questions, responses, clarifications, and attachment names.
+- Threaded activity log for questions, responses, clarifications, and multiple attachment types.
+- Search across RFI titles, questions, responses, and clarifications.
+- Saved receiver-name suggestions for To, From, Received From, and Copies To fields.
+- Optional Supabase database sync for the shared RFI data store.
+- User-selectable PDF attachments can be appended to the printed/exported RFI.
-- Printable/exportable RFI sheet styled after the provided construction RFI sample.
+- Printable/exportable RFI sheet styled after the provided construction RFI sample with tighter PDF-like typography and footer.

 ## Demo login